Ground Source Heat Pump Cost

 Three boreholes will need to be drilled, which comes to a total of £15,000 for the drilling alone.
 For a horizontal heat pump, the price would be around £10,000.

 The timescales depend on what needs work doing to it.
 The main timescale comes before the heat pump is even near the house.
-The heating system needs to be excavated and can take around one to two days to evacuate.
+The heating system needs to be excavated, which can take one or two days to complete.

 The size is a big factor when looking at what can affect the cost.
 The bigger the pump, the more work will be needed on the other aspects of the job, such as groundwork and heat pump type.